Donna Quinn: Women's ordination movement

 Quinn was one of the most visible Catholic sisters who supported women's ordination in the Catholic Church.
 She often spoke out against patriarchy in the church and was unafraid to protest against the Vatican directly.
 She wrote a book about her involvement with this movement titled, "Chicago Catholic Women: Its Role in Founding the Catholic Women's Movement."

 AIDS activism

-She often challenged the patriarchy within the Catholic Church, including when it came to the AIDS crisis.
+She often challenged the hierarchy of the Catholic Church, including when it came to the AIDS crisis.
 In 1994 she was quoted as saying, "To oppose condoms is immoral and murderous."

 Advocacy for LGBTQ+ issues

-Quinn was very public in her support for LGBTQ+ rights.
+Quinn was very public in her support for LGBTQIA+ rights.
 She was quoted as saying, "I want a church that is moral, that is just, that is all-inclusive.
 I want to say that this is my church."
 According to theologian Mary Hunt, Quinn spoke out in support of the LGBTQ+ community at a time where few Catholics were willing to do so.